 - 0 and 6, your customers are not satisfied with you at all.
 Don’t expect them to speak highly of you in the near future.
 If they do speak about you, they are more than likely going to tell others to stay away from you.
 And that’s not good at all!

 What is happening when you track the numbers?

 You take control of your destiny by making better decisions.
 Often, newcomers to the online world think that if they build a new website and have all their social media platforms set up that they will automatically generate loads of new sales and customers will be flocking to their inboxes.
 This couldn’t be further from the truth.
 Digital marketing is a process, and it takes strategy and commitment to see results.

-The reason why we believe so much in tracking the numbers is that this way you can see what’s working and what’s not.
+The reason why we believe so much in using these top 10 marketing metrics to track the numbers is that this way you can see what’s working and what’s not.
 Where to pivot, change strategies and even find new opportunities to invest in.
 The worst thing you can do is run a website blindly.
 Having a website that is badly maintained, no SEO management, old photos, incorrect text, no analytics or tracking installed, is all going to result in frustration and disappointment.

 With a well-designed website, good social media strategy, commitment from the team to implement what’s required and analytics to track performance and progress, you can be on the road to a successful and profitable stream of business from all your online efforts.

 Here at DIGIPIV, we empower you to pivot your business so you can succeed online and not get left behind.
 We are passionate about helping you win and grow a profitable business by leveraging the power of digital marketing.

 Thank you for taking the time to read through this article.
 I hope that it has helped you and provided some interesting insight into your business and what’s possible online.
 After all, as my father likes to say, “you cannot control what you do not measure”.